equizno345/react-native-track-player/docs/versioned_docs/version-5.0/api/events.md

 The new event also includes the full track objects for the newly active and last tracks.

+On Android this event is also broadcast using an intent with the action `com.doublesymmetry.trackplayer.playback-active-track-changed`.
+A broadcast receiver can register for this action to be notified when the active track changes.

 | Param    | Type     | Description                               |
 | -------- | -------- | ----------------------------------------- |
 | lastIndex | `number`  \| `undefined` | The index of previously active track. |